schowdhuri/uport-devdocs/markdown/docs/overview/overview.md

 Each third-party effectively runs a silo providing exactly one view of the user&#39;s identity.
 To get a full picture you would have to request data from each one and figure out how to merge them together.

-Obviously, for those of us building decentralized technologies, the whole idea that all of this data is controlled by third parties and not by the end user itself is also extremely problematic.
+Obviously, for those of us building decentralized technologies, the whole idea that all this data is controlled by third-parties and not by the end user itself is also extremely problematic.

 ## Signing Ethereum Transactions

 The real value of Ethereum apps, of course, isn&#39;t just in asking them for identity data.
 You want them to do something.
 Interact with your smart contracts and/or send funds.

-uPort provides a full web3 compatible provider and allows you to call Ethereum smart contract functions from your code, automatically sending the generated function to your user&#39;s uPort mobile app for approval and signing.
-This without changing any of your existing code, besides the initial setup.
+uPort provides a full web 3.0 compatible provider and allows you to call Ethereum smart contract functions from your code, automatically sending the generated function to your user&#39;s uPort mobile app for approval and signing.
+This occurs without any changes to your existing code, besides the initial setup.

 ## Off-chain Data